-FY 2008 Receipts From Four Largest Taxes
+FY 2009 Receipts From Four Largest Taxes

-Receipts from the four largest taxes to the state's general funds (General Revenue Fund, Common School Fund, and Educational Assistance Fund) were \$997.6 million (4.6%) higher in fiscal year 2008 than in fiscal year 2007.
-The table at the top of the next page shows that individual income tax revenue rose 7.3%; corporate income tax revenue rose 3.8%; sales tax revenue rose 1.5%; and public utility tax revenue rose 2.6%.
+Receipts from the four largest taxes to the state's general funds (General Revenue Fund, Common School Fund, and Educational Assistance Fund) were \$1.5 billion (6.8%) lower in fiscal year 2009 than in fiscal year 2008.
+The table at the top of the next page shows that individual income tax revenue fell 8.7%; sales tax revenue fell 5.9%; and corporate income tax revenue fell 5.8%; but public utility tax revenue rose 1.1%.